chanshiyucx/zen/leetcode/0002-add-two-numbers/solution.md

 # Approach

+Below is the step-by-step breakdown of the approach:

 1. Initialize a placeholder node called `ans`.
 This node will hold the resulting linked list.
 2. Initialize a pointer called tail and set it to `ans`.
 This pointer will keep track of the last node in the result list.
 3. Initialize a variable called carry to 0.
 This variable will store the carry value during addition.